connorheyz/google-drive-uploader-bot/README.md

 **Officer Permission System:**

-Set `OFFICER_PERMISSION` to any Discord permission like:
+Run `/set-officer-permissions <permission>` to set the officer permission to any Discord permission like:
-- `ManageMessages` - Users who can manage messages
+- `Manage Messages` - Users who can manage messages
-- `ManageChannels` - Users who can manage channels
+- `Manage Channels` - Users who can manage channels
-- `ModerateMembers` - Users who can moderate members
+- `Moderate Members` - Users who can moderate members
 - `Administrator` - Server administrators

 Just assign the chosen permission to any role in your Discord server settings, and users with that role will automatically be able to trigger uploads.